CheronoK/Hypothyroidism-Prediction/README.md

 The project comprises of building models that determine whether or not the patient's symptoms indicate that the patient has hypothyroid.

 ## Description
-The following are the steps taken to implement the solution :

-Define the question, the metric for success, the context, experimental design taken.

-Read and explore the given dataset.

-Define the appropriateness of the available data to answer the given question.

-Find and deal with outliers, anomalies, and missing data within the dataset.

-Perform univariate, bivariate and multivariate analysis recording our observations.

-Building Decision Tree models using 2 out of the 3 advanced models.

-Optimizing the models.

-Identifying which of the 2 models is the most trusted

-Using the trusted model to select the most important features that are impactful in prediction.

-Building Support Vector Machine Models using the linear, polynomial and the radial basic function.

-Picking the kernel that performs the best and also tune the parameters t improve the performance of the models.

-Visualizing the model using any of the 2 features.

-Use the best performing kernel together with the tuned hyperparameters and predict using aditional features.

-Compare the model with the feauters version.

-Challenge our solution and give recommendations as to how we could improve the model performance.
+The notebook entails building a Random Forest Model and a Support Vector Machine model in order to perform Supervised Learning(Classificatio)

 ## Usage
-Open the notebook using the Google Colaboratory link provided in oredr to run the code.
+Open the notebook using the Google Colaboratory link provided in order to run the code.

 ## Installation
 Install Python and it's libraries in order to understand this project and use the models.